Health & illness

 • Be well rested and avoid drinking alcohol the night before hitting open waters

-• Eating ginger, dry biscuits or green apples
+• Try eating ginger, dry biscuits or green apples

-• Avoiding a fixed view, such as reading a book
+• Avoid a fixed view, such as reading a book

 • Look forward and not towards the stern